rm511130/MarkLogic/README.md

 kubectl create -f stateful-set.yml
 ```

-- Wait until you see the nine objects pointed out below by the yellow arrows, before proceeding with step #7.
+- Wait until you see the nine objects pointed out below by the yellow arrows, before proceeding with step #8.

 ![](./images/all-is-well.png)

+- You may see a _SchedulerPredicates failed due to PersistentVolumeClaim is not bound_ error message, but, if you wait a couple of minutes, you will see that the message goes away once all the components are up and running.

-## 7. Creating an Ingress Controller for our MarkLogic v10 on K8s
+## 8. Creating an Ingress Controller for our MarkLogic v10 on K8s

 - Execute the following commands: